 I’ve been researching the nutritional content of 19 different types of wheat, and I’ve included a link to all of my findings in this post.
 This post focuses on the nutritional content and health benefits of einkorn wheat compared with the common types of wheat of which most of our food from the grocery store is made.

-In doing my research, it is easy to see why there has been renewed worldwide interest in ancient einkorn wheat.
+In doing my research, it is easy to see why there has been renewed worldwide interest in ancient einkorn.
 The interest comes not only from einkorn’s unique gluten structure but also it’s incredible nutritional qualities.

 Here are some interesting facts I learned about the nutritional content and health benefits of einkorn:

-- Wheat gluten studies have found einkorn wheat may be non-toxic to suffers of gluten intolerance
+- Wheat gluten studies have found einkorn may be non-toxic to suffers of gluten intolerance

 - Einkorn wheat has 14 chromosomes while modern wheats have 42 (Friendly to the body’s digestive system)